Updated on December 23, 2024

 • 24-hour crisis coverage

-At all rehabs, the patient can expect to go through a detoxification process followed by abstinence and abstinence maintenance, learn coping skills, and receive some education in addiction, all under medical professionals’ supervision.
+At all rehab programs, people can expect to go through detox, abstinence, and maintenance.
+You’ll also learn coping skills and receive education on addiction under medical supervision.

-Length of treatment depends on the individual and their needs, although the National Institute on Drug Abuse recommends a minimum of 90 days of rehab treatment for maximum effectiveness.
+The length of treatment depends on the person and their needs.
+However, the National Institute on Drug Abuse recommends a minimum of 90 days of rehab treatment for maximum effectiveness.

 Inpatient Treatment Centers

-Inpatient treatment or residential treatment provides a high level of care that is recommended for individuals with severe addiction problems or multiple illnesses.
-In an inpatient treatment program, a patient can expect a 24-hour structured environment in a non-hospital setting.
+Inpatient treatment or residential treatment provides a high level of care recommended for people with severe addiction problems or multiple illnesses.
+In an inpatient treatment program, you can expect a 24-hour structured environment in a non-hospital setting.

-Because the patient will be living away from their home, inpatient treatment can be a supportive option for patients who do not have a safe and supportive living situation.
-Inpatient treatment typically ranges from 3 to 12 months in duration.
+Inpatient treatment can be a supportive option for people without a safe and supportive living situation.
+It typically lasts 3 to 12 months.

 Outpatient Treatment

-Outpatient treatment is typically less expensive than residential or inpatient treatment.
-This program is generally recommended for patients who have already undergone detoxification and have less severe alcohol problems and extensive social support.
+Outpatient treatment is typically less expensive than inpatient treatment.
+It’s also generally recommended for people who have already undergone detoxification, have less severe alcohol problems, and require less social support.

 Partial Hospitalization Program

-A partial hospitalization program (PHP) refers to an outpatient treatment program in which the patient receives daily medical care and treatment in a hospital environment under medical professionals’ supervision.
+A partial hospitalization program (PHP) is an outpatient program where you receive daily medical care and treatment in a hospital environment.
+However, these programs can be a bit more demanding because they require daily commitment.

-These programs are a bit more demanding than outpatient programs because they require a daily commitment.
-However, patients do not need to stay overnight.
-PHP’s are recommended for patients who need intensive treatment during the day but are able to return to a stable home environment in the evening.
+Fortunately, you don’t need to stay overnight.
+PHP’s are recommended for people who need intensive treatment during the day but can return to a stable home environment in the evening.

-A PHP program may be a good option for patients who have already completed inpatient treatment and want to continue treatment as they transition back into their everyday lives.
+It’s also a good option for people who have already finished their inpatient programs.
+The program can help people continue treatment as they transition back into their everyday lives.

 Sponsored